mcroomp/cabac/README.md

 Performance notes:
 - Bench is included
+- No unsafe code
-- rANS has not yet been significantly optimized although it outperforms the other encoders
+- rANS has not yet been significantly optimized although it outperforms the other encoders, encoding uses division although it could use an inverse multiple and decoding is done one value at a time, although it could be done in parallel.

 Here is the relative performance (in microseconds, lower is better) for encoding, decoding as measured on Intel i9-12900K: